Quansight/Quansight-website/apps/consulting/posts/openai-pseudocode.md

 We decided to experiment to see if we could add a feedback loop into the process of code generation to reduce model hallucinations and iterate towards a working solution faster.
-We also experimented to experiment with adding conversational feedback to the results rather than the auto-complete mechanism that Copilot currently implements (Note: Copilot just announced a preview release of a [conversational
+We also experimented experiment with adding conversational feedback to the results rather than the auto-complete mechanism that Copilot currently implements (Note: Copilot just announced a preview release of a [conversational